JosephLTapang/ICS415FinalProj/README.md

-# ICS415FinalProj
-Final project: Create a web app using meteor.
+# Picture uploaded web app

-App description: Basic image upload app with guest and user account.
+Allows the user to:

+- Create accounts
+- Browse as guest
+- Upload images
+- View images
+- Navigate using a nav bar.